ShreyasJothish/shreyasjothish.github.io/aboutme.md

 ### Professional Career

-I have prior experience of working with major information and communication technology companies like Wipro Ltd, Huawei Technologies and Mavenir Systems.
+I have prior experience of working with major information and communication technology companies like **Wipro Ltd, Huawei Technologies and Mavenir Systems**.
 Over the years I have played roles which included both technical and management.

 ### Projects